 |Referrals needed to see a specialist?||Yes (With some exceptions)||No (With some exceptions)|

 |Number of doctors and hospitals that are in-network||Generally smaller||Generally larger|

 |Able to use a Health Savings Account (HSA)?**||Only if the plan is also a HSA/ High Deductible Health Plan||Only if the plan is also a HSA/ High Deductible Health Plan|

 * Colorado Option plans may be either an HMO or EPO.

 ** Health Savings Accounts (HSAs) can not be used for the Colorado Option plans.

 HSA Plans (Health Savings Account)

-Both EPO and HMO plans can be high deductible health plans that are designed for people with a health savings account.
+Both HMO and EPO plans can be high deductible health plans that are designed for people with a health savings account (HSA).

-- HSA plans have lower monthly premiums and higher deductibles.
-HSA plans are also called High Deductible Health Plans.
+- HSA plans tend to have lower monthly premiums and higher deductibles.

-- Some bronze level HSA plans have NO cost sharing for health related costs until you reach your deductible (which are higher for HSA plans).
-You would be responsible for 100% of the cost of going to the doctor until you reach your deductible.
+- HSA plans do not pay for medical costs until the deductible is met, meaning you are responsible for 100% of the cost of going to the doctor until you reach your deductible.